Titre123/100-days-of-move/Day-03-resources-and-global-storage/readme.md

 This will execute all test functions in the module and display the debug output.

-## Key Differences from Traditional Resources

-1. **Copyable Resource**: Unlike typical Move resources, this Book can be freely copied, allowing multiple instances to exist simultaneously.

-2. **Disposable**: The `drop` ability means Books can be discarded without explicit destruction logic.

-3. **Return Values**: Instead of returning references, the functions return complete Book copies, enabling more flexible usage patterns but potentially increasing gas costs.

 ## Usage Considerations

-1. **Storage Costs**: Since the Book can be copied, care should be taken to manage storage efficiently and avoid unnecessary duplicates.

-2. **State Management**: Changes to copied Books won't affect the original stored version - explicit updates to storage are needed if persistence is required.
+1. **State Management**: Changes to copied Books will affect the original stored version in when using borrow_global_mut.

 3. **Error Handling**: The current implementation will abort if accessing non-existent Books - production code might want to add existence checks.

 ## Dependencies
-- `std::debug`: For debug functionality (though unused in current implementation)
 - `std::signer`: For account-related operations
 - `std::string`: For string handling in the Book struct